danielbercu/MatrixCalc/README.txt

 MatrixCalc

-	-	A simple calculator to operate with matrices.
+	-	A simple calculator to operate with square matrices.
 The name says it all!

 	-	Link to repository: https://github.com/danielbercu/MatrixCalc